thomasphillips3/100-days-of-code/log.md

 - Read about 9-Patch images
 - Read about Mipmap images

-**Thoughts:** I'm on a plane, and don't have access to the file used to create the 9-patch png in my Beatbox app, but I get it.
+**Thoughts** I'm on a plane, and don't have access to the file used to create the 9-patch png in my Beatbox app, but I get it.

 Mipmaps I still don't really get.
 Gotta check this out more later.